ButterBean79/ML-Notebooks/README.md

 # Machine Learning Notebooks
-I interned at DataFlair for a period of nearly 40 days.
+I interned at )[DataFlair](https://data-flair.training/) for a period of nearly 60 days.
 I did a total of 10 projects in Computer Vision, NLP and in Machine Learning.

-This repository contains 8 of the 10 the notebooks along with the links to the blogs explaining each of the projects I did.
+This repository contains all of the notebooks along with the links to the blogs explaining each of the projects I did.
 All of the projects were done using TensorFlow and Keras API.
+Some of them were not published due to my period as an intern was terminated.
+So, the links will head to a google document explaining my project.

 The other two notebooks are [Image captioning](https://github.com/Jahnavi-Majji/Image-Caption-Generator) and [Handwritten Text Generation](https://github.com/Jahnavi-Majji/Handwritten-Characters-Generation-using-GANs/).